-The 2020 Pennsylvania Renaissance Faire is located in Manheim, Pennsylvania, just off exit 266 of the Pennsylvania Turnpike.
-It runs every weekend from August 21, 2021 through the end of October (plus Labor Day Monday) from 11am-8pm.
+The 2022 Pennsylvania Renaissance Faire is located in Manheim, Pennsylvania, just off exit 266 of the Pennsylvania Turnpike.
+It runs every weekend from August 29, 2023 through October 29, 2023 (plus Labor Day Monday) from 11am-8pm.

 Note: In exchange for this review, I was given free admission to the Pennsylvania Renaissance Faire.
 As always, this had no effect on my review, and it was not subject to approval prior to publication.